subat0mik/Misconfiguration-Manager/attack-techniques/CRED/CRED-1/cred-1_description.md

 ## Requirements
 - Unauthenticated network access
-- Line of sight to DHCP server
+- Line of sight to DHCP server (optional, but helps)
-- Line of sight to PXE-enabled distrution point
+- Line of sight to PXE-enabled distribution point

 ## Summary
 SCCM contains a preboot execution environment (PXE) feature which allows systems to load a specific operating system image on boot.